urschrei/pyzotero/doc/index.rst

 Command-Line Interface Usage
 ----------------------------

-The Pyzotero CLI connects to your local Zotero installation and allows you to search your library, list collections, and view item types.
+The Pyzotero CLI connects to your local Zotero installation and allows you to search your library, list collections, view item types, and manage collection membership.

 Basic Commands
 ~~~~~~~~~~~~~~